-In June 2021, the SCNPC promulgated the Data Security Law, which became effective on September 1, 2021.
+In June 2021, the SCNPC promulgated the Data Security Law, which became effective in September 2021.
 The Data Security Law establishes a tiered system for data protection in terms of the data's importance, and requires that data identified as important data, which will be identified by governmental authorities through the use of catalogs, be treated with a higher level of protection.
 Specifically, the Data Security Law requires any processors of important data to appoint a data security officer and a management department to take charge of data security.
 In addition, any processors of important data are required to periodically evaluate the risk of its data processing activities and file risk assessment reports with relevant regulatory authorities.
 The Data Security Law, in addition to reiterating the Cyber Security Law requirements for cross-border transfers of important data collected and produced during operations within the territory of mainland China of critical information infrastructure operators, also references additional requirements that are yet-to-be formulated regulating the cross-border transfer of important data by all processors.
 Additionally, the Data Security Law prohibits any organization or individual located within the territory of mainland China from providing to a foreign judicial or law enforcement authority any data stored within the territory of mainland China without the approval of relevant regulatory authorities.
 Since the Data Security Law is relatively new, uncertainties still exist in relation to its interpretation and implementation.

-On July 10, 2021, the Cyberspace Administration of China, or the CAC, published a draft revision to the existing Cybersecurity Review Measures for public comment, or the Revised Draft CAC Measures, and together with 12 other Chinese regulatory authorities, released the final version of the Revised Draft CAC Measures, or the Revised CAC Measures, on January 4, 2022, which came into effect on February 15, 2022.
-Pursuant to the Revised CAC Measures, critical information infrastructure operators procuring network products and services and online platform operators carrying out data processing activities, which affect or may affect national security, shall conduct a cybersecurity review pursuant to the provisions therein.
+The current Cybersecurity Review Measures, which were released by the CAC together with 12 other Chinese regulatory authorities on January 4, 2022, came into effect on February 15, 2022.
+Pursuant to the Cybersecurity Review Measures, critical information infrastructure operators procuring network products and services and online platform operators carrying out data processing activities, which affect or may affect national security, shall conduct a cybersecurity review pursuant to the provisions therein.
 In addition, online platform operators possessing personal information of more than one million users seeking to be listed on foreign stock markets must apply for a cybersecurity review.